 - Fluency is the first priority rather than accuracy.

-Communicative language teaching is a learner-centred method that mainly focuses on learning the language through communication.
-The major characteristics of communicative language teaching are given below:
+Communicative language teaching is a learner-centered method that mainly focuses on learning the language through communication.
+The significant characteristics of communicative language teaching are given below:

-- It emphasizes to engage the learners in real-life situations in the classroom so that they can understand how to communicate in the real world.
+- CLT emphasizes to engage the learners in real-life situations in the classroom so that they can understand how to communicate in the real world.

 - It gives the importance of the necessity of the learners and attempts to explain it.